fpc/FPCSource/tests/readme.txt

-                   (fail compile) Digits in filename is a serial no units............Helper units for doing the tests utils............Utilities for processing tests packages.........Tests for packages: to run this tests, the full fpc sources must be build
+                   (fail compile) Digits in filename is a serial no units............Helper units for doing the tests utils............Utilities for processing tests packages.........Tests for packages: to run these tests, the full fpc sources must be built

 Writing a test
 --------------
 A test should have a name on the form t*.pp, to be recognized as a test.
-It should return 0 on success, any other value indicate failure.
+It should return 0 on success, any other value indicates failure.